What Is Point Of Care Testing

 Wearable sensors are also emerging as a promising area of development in POCT.
 These sensors can continuously monitor physiological parameters, such as heart rate, blood pressure, and glucose levels, providing real-time data that can be used to detect early signs of disease or track the effectiveness of treatment.

 The rise of molecular diagnostics is also transforming the landscape of POCT.
 Rapid molecular tests can now be performed at the point of care to detect infectious diseases, such as influenza, strep throat, and COVID-19, enabling faster diagnosis and treatment decisions.
-These tests utilize techniques such as polymerase chain reaction (PCR) and loop-mediated isothermal amplification (LAMP) to amplify and detect specific DNA or RNA sequences.
+These tests apply techniques such as polymerase chain reaction (PCR) and loop-mediated isothermal amplification (LAMP) to amplify and detect specific DNA or RNA sequences.

 Tips and Expert Advice